sunshineDad/uplus/PROJECT_ANALYSIS.md

 ### Frontend
 - ✅ Successfully built with Vue 3, Pinia, and Vue Router
-- ✅ Running on port 12003 (configured to use port 12001 but port is in use)
+- ✅ Running on port 12005 (configured to use port 12001 but ports 12001-12004 are in use)
 - ⚠️ External access is not working via work-2-ynjordxmyvmfrlgx.prod-runtime.all-hands.dev
 - ✅ Modern UI components with animations and responsive design
+- ✅ All four core modules implemented with sophisticated UI

 ## Core Functionality Testing